-Mr. Clark received his M.A. in Political Science from Columbia University in October 2017.
-He received his B.B.A. and graduated summa cum laude from the University of Notre Dame in May 2016 with a double major in Political Science and Information Technology Management.
+Mr. Clark received his M.A. in political science in October 2017 and his M.Phil. in political science in May 2019, both from Columbia University.
+He received his B.B.A. and graduated summa cum laude from the University of Notre Dame in May 2016 with a double major in political science and information technology management.
 At Notre Dame, he completed an undergraduate honors thesis in the Department of Political Science titled "Playing Hardball: How American Coercive Diplomacy Shapes Globalization" addressing the connection between American coercive diplomacy and the globalization of Major League Baseball.
-Before coming to Columbia, he also interned in Baseball Operations with the Cincinnati Reds.
+Before coming to Columbia, he also interned in baseball operations with the Cincinnati Reds.